victormartins/xml_errors_parser/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Run `bundle exec fudge build` to see if the build passes
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request